 How much does Trex decking and railing cost?
 Top

-As with many things in life, you get what you pay for.
-Initially, Trex decking and railing does cost more, board for board, than wood decking and railing (anywhere from $11 to $15 per square foot).
-However, the payoff you get over time in decreased maintenance costs and increased leisure time provides compelling value-so much so, that you'll often see Trex decks referenced in the listings of homes for sale as an indicator of quality and value that homeowners and real estate agents tout when selling a home.
+While Trex decking and railing does cost more upfront than wood decking and railing, the payoff over the years is significant.
+Decreased maintenance costs mean increased leisure time, which provides compelling value—so much so, that you’ll often see Trex decks referenced in the listings of homes for sale as an indicator of quality and value that homeowners and real estate agents tout when selling a home.
 Of course, the real value is in the time that you enjoy spending outdoors on your Trex deck.
 Our Cost Calculator will have your closest estimate for materials costs.

 Is Trex suitable for use in commercial settings?
 Top

 The breadth of the Trex lineup means that there are Trex products to suit nearly any residential or commercial need.
 Trex decking is widely used in commercial and public projects throughout the U.S. and around the world, ranging from a landing at Mt.
 Rushmore and a resort in Dubai, to a pier in Philadelphia and New Jersey-shore boardwalks replacing those destroyed by Hurricane Sandy.
 Of course, Trex is more than just decking.
 Trex Elevations® steel deck framing often provides the support beneath commercial projects, ranging from lakeside paths on a college campus in Utah to a large rooftop swimming pool and sundeck in the middle of Manhattan.
 The sleek profile of Trex Signature® railing works as well for commercial and multi-unit residential complexes as it does for your own backyard, while Trex Outdoor Furniture™ can be found in many coastal resorts under Trex Pergola™ installations.

 Trex boards are 50-70% heavier than comparable lumber sections.